SuchismitaSahu1993/Studying-the-Robustness-of-GANs-on-Noisy-Data-using-MNIST-and-EMNIST-Datasets/README.md

 ## 4. Experiements
 ## 4.1.
 Data
 The dataset used here is the MNIST handwritten digits recognition dataset which has about 60,000 images in training and .
-The dataset can be found at
+The dataset can be found at http://yann.lecun.com/exdb/mnist/.
+The EMNIST dataset can be found at: http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/gzip.zip.
+There are 6 classes in the EMNIST dataset out of which the 'bymerge' dataset is use din this work.

 ## 4.2.
 Dataset Created for Experiments

 ## 4.3.
 Experiement
 ### 4.3.1 Baseline
-Implemented a basic GAN using Keras framework to understand the behavior and baseline output.
+Implemented a basic GAN using Keras and Pytorch frameworks to understand the behavior and baseline output.
 ![GAN](GAN_working.png)

 ## 5. Results and Discussion
+Standard Generative adversarial networks are sensitive to noise in the training data.

+Future work on developing new architectures to make the GANs robust to noise have been done in [1] and [4].

 ## 6. Reproducing Results
 ## 6.1.
 Usage